jakub3704/Brighty-List-FE/README.md

-# Bright List - Front End
+# Brighty List - Front End
-Bright List is a portfolio project that was made for learning purpose.
+Brighty List is a portfolio project that was made for learning purpose.
 This project is for testing purpose only.

 Front End API - used technologies: